 1. Tea Tree Oil

-Tea tree oil is known to possess antimicrobial properties (2).
+Tea tree oil is considered one of the best overnight home remedies for acne.
+It is known to possess antimicrobial properties (2).
 This may help in reducing the occurrence of pimples, inflamed lesions, and zits on your skin.
 Do not apply tea tree oil topically if you are allergic to it as it may cause a burning sensation on your skin.

 What You Can Do: Mix 2-3 drops of tea tree oil with a carrier oil (sweet almond oil or jojoba oil).
 Apply this mixture on the pimples.
 Leave it on for an hour before washing it off.
 Repeat once daily until the redness and inflammation reduction.